 What does a world where we all collectively choose convenience over privacy look like?
 Well it looks a bit like today.

 We have free reign to stomp around the internet and enjoy its many sources of entertainment and education.

-We send away our voices to be stored and recorded by smart voice assistants to be told the recipe for tonight’s chicken dinner.
+- We send away our voices and facial profiles to be stored and recorded by smart voice and mobile cameras to find us and told the recipe for tonight’s chicken dinner.

 Convenience can only take us so far.
 When “recommendations” become forced options, we will really be confused our free will ends and automated suggestions begin.
 We lose the freedom of choice.

 For example, the recent over-recommendation of Drake on Spotify playlists are very revealing about the true meaning of corporate recommendations.

 "Rather, the problem lies in what these gestures reveal about the corporation’s relationship to its customers.
 In Apple’s case, the shock expressed by many was that they had no say over what landed in their iTunes folder—Apple could just reach in and put something there.
 To those who saw their networked devices and hard drives as private, this came as an unpleasant surprise.
 It seemed like a breach of an unspoken agreement: We accept that Apple has an uncomfortable amount of access to our files, and Apple agrees not to rub our faces in it.
 Finding a U2 album inside your personal iTunes folder was like finding a note from your landlord inside the refrigerator” (Pitchfork).